Last update:19 Feb 2017

 |6th National Communication on the UN Framework Convention on Climate Change||Submitted (2014)||

 The general adaptation policy is laid down in the 2007 National Adaptation Strategy (NAS), “Make Space for Climate”, which sets out a general policy for tackling the effect of climate.
 The government published in 2013 the Climate Agenda, an integrated climate mitigation and adaptation approach.
-With regard to adaptation the goals of the NAS where reiterated and it was announced that a new comprehensive and integrated National Adaptation Strategy (NAS) will be formulated by 2017.
-The NAS 2017 will concentrate on the following subjects:
+With regard to adaptation the goals of the NAS where reiterated and it was announced that a new comprehensive and integrated National Adaptation Strategy (NAS) will be formulated by ultimately 2017.
+In December 2016 the Council of Ministers adopted a new National Climate Adaptation Strategy (NAS).
+The NAS 2016 concentrates on the following subjects:

 • Heat stress affecting vulnerable societal groups